webcompat/webcompat.com/CONTRIBUTING.md

 ## Creating Issues

-If there are any issues bothering about the project, please feel free to [create an issue](https://github.com/webcompat/webcompat.com/issues).
+Please feel free to [create an issue](https://github.com/webcompat/webcompat.com/issues).
 We appreciate if you can be descriptive and explain the context of the issue.

 ## Proposing Code Changes

+All code contributions should come in the form of a [pull request](https://help.github.com/articles/creating-a-pull-request), ideally from a topic branch.

+Issues to resolve in the near future:

 * Is there a coding style?
 * tests cases?